LinSJ-astronomy/pyEFTCAMB/readme.md

 The EFTCAMB source files documentation is automatically built at any modification of the code and can be found at [this link](https://eftcamb.github.io/EFTCAMB/).

-Besides above documentation, there are several flowcharts help you easily find your model flags and set parameters in “flowchart" folder.
+Besides above documentation, there are several flowchart or markdown files helping you easily find your model flags and set parameters in “find_your_model" folder.

 ### 5. Citing this work: